hdbeukel/james/james/james-extensions/README.md

 The James extensions module is part of the [James framework][james-github].

+This module provides additional components for advanced problem specification and search customization, including utilities for weighted multi-objective functions and composite neighbourhoods.

-This module provides components to model and solve other types of problems besides subset selection (e.g. permutation problems).
-Also, general utilities for advanced problem specification, such as weighted objectives, are provided.
+For later versions it is also planned to add components to model and solve other types of problems besides subset selection (e.g. permutation problems).

 Status
 ======